Klipsch Flexus Core 200 Soundbar Review

 We expect those variants to perform differently than the standalone soundbar.
 If you come across another different variant, let us know in the comments, and we'll add it to our review.

 The Klipsch Flexus Core 200 is part of the brand's replacement of the Klipsch Cinema line.
 The Flexus Core 200 sits in a tier above the more affordable Klipsch Flexus Core 100 model.
 Unlike the step-up Klipsch Flexus Core 300 and soundbars like the Sonos Beam (Gen 2), there's no room calibration on the Klipsch Flexus Core 200, so you'll have to use the sound enhancement tools to manually adjust the sound in your space.
-Compared to the Sony BRAVIA Theater Bar 8, the Klipsch offers more user controls over the sound as well with a custom EQ.
+Compared to the Sony BRAVIA Theater Bar 8, the Klipsch offers more user controls over the sound as well, with a custom EQ.
 However, the Klipsch lacks the same degree of connectivity as the Sony, like HDMI In and HDMI 2.1 passthrough.

 If you want to see what else you can get for your cash, check out the best soundbars under $500, or if you're short on space, take a look at the best all-in-one soundbars.
-For a comparison to which models are topping our lists, consider the best soundbars.
+For a comparison of which models are topping our lists, consider the best soundbars.

 Sonos Beam (Gen 2)

 If you're low on space, the Sonos Beam (Gen 2) may fit better than the Klipsch Flexus Core 200.
 Both supply wide soundstages and well-balanced sound profiles.
 The Sonos integrates better within your home if you have other products by the brand, or if you want wireless audio support except for Bluetooth.
 It also includes a room calibration feature.
 That said, the Klipsch features more sound enhancement tools besides room calibration.
 It also gets much louder to fill larger rooms and retains dynamics better than the Sonos.
 The Klipsch supports Bluetooth but not Apple AirPlay 2, Spotify Connect, or Wi-Fi audio like the Sonos.
-On the other hand, the Klipsch doesn't correctly playback Dolby Digital content panning.
+On the other hand, the Klipsch doesn't correctly play back Dolby Digital content panning.

 Bose Smart Soundbar